celestino/components/README.md

 ##Welcome to BrickOO
-BrickOO is a PHP framework which focus on module based applications.

-BrickOO has been developed in strict mode and with focus on coming PHP requirements.
+BrickOO is a PHP framework which focus on module based applications and has been developed in strict mode and with focus on coming PHP requirements.

 ###Requirements